Teen OCD Treatment

 What causes OCD?

-Like other mental health disorders, there is no definitive cause of OCD.
-A person can develop compulsive behaviors to cope with the anxiety & stress of obsessions.
-Risk factors that may increase your child’s risk of developing OCD include:
+As with many other mental health disorders, there is no definitive cause of OCD.
+Some teens may develop compulsive behaviors to cope with the anxiety and stress of their obsessions.
+Risk factors that increase a child’s risk of developing OCD include the following:

-• Learned fears and behaviors from a family member
+• Learned fears and/or compulsive behaviors from a family member

 quote-icon